Franklin (Peanuts): In other media

 As a permanent character of the comic strip, Franklin is also a frequent character in the animated Peanuts television specials and movies.
-Unlike most characters, however, he did not appear in animation until the 1970s with his debut being a silent role in the 1972 movie Snoopy, Come Home at Snoopy's farewell party.
+Unlike most characters, however, he did not appear in animation until the 1970s with his debut being a silent role in the 1972 movie Snoopy Come Home at Snoopy's farewell party.
 His first speaking role is in the 1973 special There's No Time for Love, Charlie Brown, in which he is voiced by Todd Barbee.

 In a Weekend Update commentary on a 1992 episode of Saturday Night Live, Chris Rock, who hyperbolically stated that Franklin had not said a single word for 25 years, related his own childhood experience as the only black student in his grade school class.
 In another Saturday Night Live cold opening in February 2000, the Saturday after Schulz's death, Tim Meadows portrayed a grown-up Franklin (with facial appliances to make his head look as round as the comic strip), eulogizing Schulz on Nightline, saying, "Charles Schulz understood regardless of race, we're all the same; we have heads as large as our bodies, and our mouths disappear when we turn sideways."

 In the 1994 animated television special You're in the Super Bowl, Charlie Brown, Franklin's full name is given as Franklin Armstrong.
-As Schulz did not consider the animations canonical, and this surname is never mentioned in the comic strip (nor any other special), it is generally considered apocryphal.
-However, it seems that Schulz did at least choose the name.
-According to Robb Armstrong, the African-American creator of the comic strip Jump Start, Schulz called him prior to the special's release to ask a favor.
-Schulz had suddenly realized that Franklin did not have a last name, and that the plot required his full name to be called.
-Schulz then asked if he could make "Armstrong" Franklin's last name, and Robb Armstrong, considering it a "tremendous honor", gave his permission.
+According to Robb Armstrong, the African-American creator of the comic strip Jump Start, Schulz called him during the special's production and asked if he could make "Armstrong" Franklin's last name, and Robb Armstrong, considering it a "tremendous honor", gave his permission.
+Since this surname is never mentioned in the comic strip (nor in any other special for three decades), it is generally considered to be outside of Peanuts canon.

 Franklin reappeared as a supporting character in 2015's The Peanuts Movie.

 In November 2020, BBC Radio 4 broadcast Franklin, a radio play based around Schulz's creation of Franklin.